pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/README.md

 ![image](https://github.com/pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/assets/91801911/fa9fab14-44c2-4285-b64d-3e33e0ddd0b5)

 ## Data Cleaning & Data Exploration
-> Talk about any data that you removed such as empty rows, duplicate rows, and rows hours for riding were not less than or equivalet to zero.
-> Talk about any observations made by you with regards to the data
-  >  The fact that thee are three unique types of bike
-  >  The fact that membership type are two unique values: 'Member' and 'Casual'
-  > Talk about any null values (leave it for Data cleaning section as well)

   After merging all the files together, a cleaning process ensues through using the **clean_names** and **remove_empty** functions, respectively.
 The former ensures that we remove any spaces, parentheses, etc. from our column titles.
 The latter ensures that we remove any empty rows & columns from the entire dataset.

 ![image](https://github.com/pheonixmaster99/Google-Data-Analytics-Capstone---Cyclistic-Case-Study/assets/91801911/b8dabfb3-1b07-48ec-8153-1dee2d5f5f22)